JaredBen28/Team-Jared/README.md

 # Team-Jared

-This team is made up of the two Jared in SCI (We think).
+This team is made up of the two Jareds for big ideas.

 ## jared.py